esksw4/Name_Format_Converter_forMac/README.md

 # Name & Format Converter
+Are you working with big customized datasets?
+Well, This application will help you!
 This is for anyone who needs to change file names/file formats/both in the specific folder.
-Instead of going through all the files to convert, the users can simply input the information and this will convert the files for you!
+Instead of going through all the files to convert, you can simply input the information and this will convert the files for you!

 ## Before using this
 You will need the following: